Sam Phillips Beckerman

 Me & Games: Austin is blessed with many game stores and many boardgame Meetup groups.
 I play several times per week.
 I am always on the lookout for designers and creative types to play with.
 And would love to have some players my age in my gaming circle.
 With game thrifting, parts fulfillment, BGG, game design, and game pimping I spend time on this hobby every day unless I'm traveling.
 That's possible because I was lucky enough to sell my business at 50 and have not worked since.

 I value games with high production values.
 I look for ways to pimp games that have tiny cardboard bits.
 My studio has tons of supplies including game components and I enjoy both the planning and executing of a game upgrade.
-When I get my Studio & Gameroom set up, I will host both game parties and DIY workshops.
+After 15 months in my home, the Studio & Gameroom are finally set up and I've started hosting both game parties and DIY workshops.

 I love BGG - I hang out with the Thrifting Guild, the DIYers & Designers forums.
 I've been trading games, buying at auctions, and exchanging missing bits with other thrifters.
 I'm signed up for the first ever BGG.con@Sea - yes, a boardgame cruise!!!

-Been to 3-Mensa Mind Games, 1-St. Louis's Geekway, 4-Austin Boardgame Bash, 1-SaltCON, and 3-BGGcon.
+Been to 1- BGG@sea, 4-Mensa Mind Games, 1-St. Louis's Geekway, 4-Austin Boardgame Bash, 1-SaltCON, and 3-BGGcon.
 My Gaudi prototype came in 2nd for the 2012 PolyPrize.
 Gaudi and Words of a Feather took 2nd & 3rd in SaltCON's 2013 design contest.